 EuroSkills Gdańsk 2023, organised by WorldSkills Europe, is the eighth edition of the biennial EuroSkills Competition.
 The aim of the event is to bring together young people, educators, governments, and industries to help prepare the workforce and talent of today for the jobs of the future.

-In Gdańsk, international teams of young people aged 18-25 from 31 countries will perform their skills in front of an expected 100,000 visitors from across Poland and abroad.
+In Gdańsk, international teams of young people under the age of 25 from 31 countries will perform their skills in front of an expected 100,000 visitors from across Poland and abroad.